 - Our Designated Safeguarding Lead (DSL) is Anna Grice (Headteacher).

-- Deputy DSLs are Lucy Ottaway (Deputy Headteacher); Cidalia Gray (EYFS Co-ordinator); David Porter and Mandy Richardson (Home School Link Workers).
+- Deputy DSLs are Lucy Ottaway (Deputy Headteacher); Cidalia Gray (EYFS Co-ordinator); and Mandy Richardson (Home School Link Workers).

-- Our Safeguarding Governor is Jane Liddle, who oversees that policies and procedures are followed.
+- Our Safeguarding Governor is Lucy Warren, who oversees that policies and procedures are followed.

 We make sure that any visitors or volunteers to school read our Safeguarding overview to ensure that all children are kept safe.
 All staff are have a DBS check and undertake the general safeguarding training.